-Norway's Martin Odegaard was only 16 when, in January 2015, he joined then-European champions Real Madrid from Stromgodset for a reported fee of £2.3m.
+Norway's Martin Ødegaard was only 16 when, in January 2015, he joined then-European champions Real Madrid from Stromgodset for a reported fee of £2.3m.
 Drawing comparisons with Lionel Messi even at that age, he was still taking a huge risk in moving to the Santiago Bernabéu; many others before him had been tipped for greatness at Real but struggled to realise their potential.

 Similarly obvious is his intelligence, and in particular his understanding of how to access his teammates in more advanced positions.
-He disguises and times the release of his passes so well that his teammates will adopt dangerous positions between the lines or look to run in behind, secure in the knowledge that Odegaard has the ability to find them.
+He disguises and times the release of his passes so well that his teammates will adopt dangerous positions between the lines or look to run in behind, secure in the knowledge that Ødegaard has the ability to find them.

-His constant movement across the attacking third maintains the energy and intensity of his game and the momentum of his team’s attacks.
+His constant movement across the attacking third maintains both the intensity of his game and the momentum of his team’s attacks.
 He always follows a pass with a movement to receive again or to take an opponent away from the ball.
 He recognises when to withdraw after a pass – in preparation for it to be laid back to him – and when to continue running forwards in the hope of receiving a return pass beyond his direct opponent (below).

-He is ultimately too left-footed in all that he does, and that restricts him somewhat in his dribbling, when his body shape often indicates an intention to move on to his left foot when there is more space to his right (below).
+He is slightly too left-footed in all that he does, and that restricts him somewhat in his dribbling, when his body shape often indicates an intention to move on to his left foot when there is more space to his right (below).
 Were he also to dribble to his right more confidently he would be far less predictable.